Welcome to the Emergency Services Interconnection Forum (ESIF)

 ESIF works closely with the National Emergency Number Association (NENA), which serves the public safety community by focusing on 9-1-1 policy, technology, operations, and education issues.
 A summary of the ESIF-NENA relationship can be found at ESIF-NENA Relationship and two diagrams depicting the relationship can be found at ESIF-NENA Relationship Diagrams.

-The ESIF Next Generation Emergency Services (NGES) subcommittee is currently working on a new ATIS standard to define the call processing, transport, and delivery of Emergency Service calls within the NG9-1-1 network.
+The ESIF Next Generation Emergency Services (NGES) Subcommittee is currently working on a ATIS standard to define the call processing, transport, and delivery of Emergency Service calls within the NG9-1-1 network.
 This work (ESIF Issue 74) will build upon the NENA i3 requirements (NENA 08-751 Issue 1) to outline requirements for applying 3GPP Common IMS to the NG9-1-1 environment.

 The ESIF Next Generation Emergency Services (NGES) Subcommittee is the lead for the IMS911 joint work effort, which addresses the next phase of defining the processing, transport, and/or delivery of Emergency Service calls within the NG9-1-1 network to the appropriate PSAP (ESIF Issue 81).
-This initiative is a joint effort with the Packet Technologies and System Committee (PTSC) and the Wireless Technologies and Systems Commitee Systems and Network Subcommittee (WTSC SN).
+This initiative is a joint effort with the Packet Technologies and Systems Committee (PTSC) and the Wireless Technologies and Systems Committee Systems and Network Subcommittee (WTSC SN).
 Issue 81 is a continuation of work previously completed by the ESIF NGES for defining the call processing, transport, and delivery of Emergency Service calls within the NG9-1-1 network (ESIF Issue 74).
 Click here for more information about the ESIF IMS911 joint standard work.